almostSouji/sphinx/README.md

 Lv: 9 | Backoff: 5d
 ```

-Meaning after the first attempt a user will have to wait for 15 minutes, after the second, 30 minutes and so on.
-To customize backoff times you can change this function (note that the return value, as suggested by the function name, should be wait time in milliseconds).
-A level is gained as soon as the quiz starts to prevent aborting without consequence.
+After the first attempt, a user will have to wait for 15 minutes,  30 minutes after the second, etc. (note that the return value, as suggested by the function name, should be wait time in milliseconds).
+Users gain a level as soon as the quiz starts to prevent aborting without consequence.

+Should a user reach `MAX_LVL` their level is reset (by default 9).

 ## Setup

-Sphinx can be run as standard node process with
+Sphinx can run as a standard node process with

 ```
 npm run build
 npm run start
 ```

-Alternatively you can set up as a [docker 🐋](https://www.docker.com/) container with `docker-compose up`.
+Alternatively, you can set up a [docker 🐋](https://www.docker.com/) container with `docker-compose up`.

 Note that in either case restarting the application will reset the level and cooldown of every involved user and reload all questions.